 |Party/Party Costs||One party recovers costs from the other party in a dispute.
 A party can only enforce this if a court makes an order.
 These costs are separate from any other award of damages or any other orders regarding the payment of money.
 As a general rule, you should expect to recover 70-80% of your costs from the other side if the court awards party/party costs.
 The court usually expresses its award as ‘costs as agreed or assessed’.
 That is, the parties need to agree on a costs figure, and if they can’t then the matter should proceed to a costs assessment.|

 |Solicitor/Client Costs||These are the costs your lawyer charges you.
 There will always be a difference between the solicitor/client costs and what you can recover in party/party costs.|

 Parties should first determine with their lawyer whether they actually have a case.
 If so, they should turn their attention to the cost consequences of legal proceedings.
 There are many stages of litigation, each which attracts its own cost considerations and expenses.
-If you have any questions or need assistance navigating through the dispute process, get in touch with our dispute team on 1300 544 755.
+If you have any questions or need assistance navigating through the dispute process, get in touch with LegalVision’s dispute litigation team on 1300 544 755.

 Was this article helpful?